Dual equivalence graphs and a combinatorial proof of LLT and Macdonald positivity

 In 2004, Haglund \cite{Haglund2004} conjectured a combinatorial formula for the monomial expansion of $\widetilde{H}_{\mu}(x;q,t)$.
 Haglund, Haiman and Loehr \cite{HHL2005} proved this formula using an elegant combinatorial argument, but this does not prove that $\widetilde{K}_{\lambda,\mu} (q,t) \in \mathbb{N}[q,t]$ since monomials are not Schur positive.
 Combining Theorem 2.3, Proposition 3.4 and equation (23) from \cite{HHL2005}, Haglund's formula expresses $\widetilde{H}_{\mu}(x;q,t)$ as a positive sum of LLT polynomials $\widetilde{G}^{(\mu_1)}_{\nu}(x;q)$ for certain skew shapes $\nu$ depending on $\mu$.
-Therefore the LLT positivity result of Grojnowski and Haiman \cite{GrHa2007} provides another proof of Macdonald positivity, though this proof is still non-combinatorial.
+Therefore a proof of LLT positivity for skew shapes would also provide a proof of Macdonald positivity.
 One of the main purposes of this paper is to give a combinatorial proof of LLT positivity for arbitrary shapes, thereby completing the combinatorial proof of Macdonald positivity from Haglund's formula.

 Combinatorial formulas for $\widetilde{K}^{(k)}_{\lambda,\mu}(q)$ and $\widetilde{K}_{\lambda,\mu}(q,t)$ have been found for certain special cases.
 In 1995, Carr\'{e} and Leclerc \cite{CaLe1995} gave a combinatorial interpretation of $\widetilde{K}^{(2)}_{\lambda,\mu}(q)$ in their study of $2$-ribbon tableaux, though a complete proof of their result wasn't found until 2005 by van Leeuwen \cite{vanLeeuwen2005} using the theory of crystal graphs.
 Also in 1995, Fishel \cite{Fishel1995} gave the first combinatorial interpretation for $\widetilde{K}_{\lambda,\mu}(q,t)$ when $\mu$ is a partition with $2$ columns using rigged configurations.
 Other techniques have also led to formulas for the $2$ column Macdonald polynomials \cite{Zabrocki1999,LaMo2003,Haglund2004}, but in all cases, finding extensions for these formulas has proven elusive.